TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/7-Paths-on-the-Data-Map.rst

     Furthermore, the ``ObjectStorage`` behaves like an array.
 The ``ObjectStorage`` of Extbase is based upon the native ``SplObjectStorage`` of PHP, which is error free since PHP-Version 5.3.1.
+    .. todo: No need to mention those ancient php versions and their errors anymore.

 The notation at first seems unusual.
 It is based on the so-called *Generics* of